EMV: Successful attacks

-Conversation capturing is a form of attack which was reported to have taken place against Shell terminals in May 2006, when they were forced to disable all EMV authentication in their filling stations after more than £1 million was stolen from customers.
+Conversation capturing is a form of attack which was reported to have taken place against Shell terminals in May 2006, when they were forced to disable all EMV authentication in their petrol stations after more than £1 million was stolen from customers.

-In October 2008, it was reported that hundreds of EMV card readers for use in Britain, Ireland, the Netherlands, Denmark, and Belgium had been expertly tampered with in China during or shortly after manufacture.
-For 9 months details and PINs of credit and debit cards were sent over mobile phone networks to criminals in Lahore, Pakistan.
+In October 2008, it was reported that hundreds of EMV card readers intended for use in Britain, Ireland, the Netherlands, Denmark, and Belgium had been tampered with in China during or shortly after manufacture.
+For nine months, details and PINs of credit and debit cards were sent over mobile phone networks to criminals in Lahore, Pakistan.
 United States National Counterintelligence Executive Joel Brenner said, "Previously only a nation state's intelligence agency would have been capable of pulling off this type of operation.
 It's scary."
-Data were typically used a couple of months after the card transactions to make it harder for investigators to pin down the vulnerability.
-After the fraud was discovered it was found that tampered-with terminals could be identified as the additional circuitry increased their weight by about 100 g.
-Tens of millions of pounds sterling are believed to have been stolen.
-This vulnerability spurred efforts to implement better control of electronic POS devices over their entire life cycle, a practice endorsed by electronic payment security standards like those being developed by the Secure POS Vendor Alliance (SPVA).
+Stolen data was typically used a couple of months after the card transactions to make it harder for investigators to pin down the vulnerability.
+After the fraud was discovered it was found that tampered-with terminals could be identified as the additional circuitry increased their weight by about 100 grams.
+Tens of millions of pounds are believed to have been stolen.
+This vulnerability spurred efforts to implement better control of POS devices over their entire lifecycle, a practice endorsed by electronic payment security standards like those being developed by the Secure POS Vendor Alliance (SPVA).